MatthewSerre/hyundai-bluelink-protobufs/README.md

 ***

 This project is not affiliated with Hyundai in any way.
+Credit to [TaiPhamD](https://github.com/TaiPhamD) and his `bluelink_go` project [link](https://github.com/TaiPhamD/bluelink_go) for inspiration and some code snippets.